 We understand that children can be resistant to forming new habits, which is why you’ll need to remind your child when it’s time to brush their teeth.
 Some parents find success with brushing their teeth at the same time as their children.
 Brushing teeth removes plaque and decreases your child’s risk of getting a cavity.

 Schedule a Teeth Cleaning

-Only a dental professional will be able to remove tartar (hardened plaque) from your child’s smile, which is why it’s important to schedule a dentist teeth cleaning twice a year.
+Only a dental professional will be able to remove tartar (hardened plaque) from your child’s smile, which is why it’s important to schedule a teeth cleaning twice a year.
 During your child’s teeth cleaning appointment, a dental hygienist will be able to gently scrape away plaque hiding in between teeth and along the gum line.

-Your child’s dentist may also recommend a fluoride treatment.
+Our doctors may also recommend a fluoride treatment.
 Dental fluoride helps strengthen teeth by giving enamel much-needed minerals.
 The acids in plaque aren’t able to erode teeth as easily once they’re fortified with fluoride.
 Fluoride for teeth strengthens enamel while lowering your child’s risk for cavities.

 Check Your Child’s Oral Hygiene Routine

 It should take about 2 minutes for your child to thoroughly brush their teeth.
 If your child isn’t brushing long enough, try singing their favorite song to pass the time.
 You should also make sure that your child isn’t neglecting their back teeth while they brush.